RCS SPOTLIGHT

 Here's what you need to know (and do) to make sure your email marketing deliverability isn't impacted by these changes:

 Failing these checks can lead to your emails being marked as spam or not being delivered at all.
 That’s why it’s long been considered best practice to configure these protocols.
 However, many high-volume senders fail to properly secure and configure their systems, making it easy for spam to go undetected among legitimate emails.
-So to address this issue, Google and Yahoo have now made it mandatory for large senders to have a DMARC policy in place.
+So to address this issue, Microsoft, Google, and Yahoo have now made it mandatory for large senders to have a DMARC policy in place.

 DMARC is like an extra layer of security for email authentication.
 It's all about making sure your emails reach their intended recipients and keeping your communication safe.